PerfectCarl/elementary-files-testing/trash.md

 **Expected:** the trash on any mounted filesystem with trash folders is emptied as well as the local trash.

 ### TRASH-25
-Try to rename a file in the trash byt hitting `F2`
+Try to rename a file in the trash by hitting `F2`

 **Expected:** nothing happens.